Do you know which movie was the first to star a Doberman?

-Most doberman owners are familiar with the movie, “The Doberman Gang” from 1972.
-It’s a classic and fun movie featuring dobermans who were trained to rob a bank.
-But the doberman actually appeared in an earlier movie, also committing a crime.
+Most Doberman owners are familiar with the movie, “The Doberman Gang” from 1972.
+It’s a classic and fun movie featuring Dobermans who are trained to rob a bank.
+But the Doberman actually appeared in a much earlier movie.

 In 1946, the movie, “It Shouldn’t Happen To A Dog” was made.
 World War 2 had ended, and soldiers and war dogs returned home.
-With human and canine vets back, Hollywood created the first movie featuring the doberman, maybe to profit from this breeds popularity or status as a war-dog hero.
+With human and canine vets back, Hollywood created the first movie featuring the Doberman.
+Maybe it was to profit from the breed’s popularity or status as a war-dog hero.

 The plot of the movie:

-If you enjoy old B-movie crime comedies you might enjoy this movie.
-But the real reason to watch it, is to see Rodney.
-He is the real star of this movie.
-Besides it’s only 70 minutes long and gives us an interesting glimpse into life in 1946.
+If you enjoy old crime comedy movies you might enjoy this movie.
+But the real reason to watch it is to see Rodney.
+He is the real star.
+Besides, it’s only 70 minutes long and gives us an interesting glimpse into life in 1946.

-Here’s a link where you can watch the full movie, and tell us what you think of it.
+Here’s a link where you can watch the full movie.
+Tell us what you think of it.